basile-henry/infinisweep/README.md

 ## How to play
 When a cell in the grid is opened it either contains a mine and therefore explodes (Game Over) or will show the player the number of mines in the neighbouring cells (there are 8 neighbouring cells).

-- To move around the grid use the arrow keys (←, ↑, ↓, →).
+- To move around the grid use the arrow keys (←, ↑, ↓, →) or W, A, S, D.
 - Press space to open a cell.
-- Press M to mark a cell (if you think it contains a mine).
+- Press M or E to mark a cell (if you think it contains a mine).
 - Press Q to quit the game.
 - Press R to start a new game.